How to Plan a Trip to Tahiti Like a Pro

 Tahiti vs. French Polynesia

 Just to set the record straight, Tahiti is the name often used in the travel world to refer to French Polynesia.
 In fact, Tahiti is just one island among the 118 islands and atolls that make up the French territory.
-Tahiti is the largest and most populated island in French Polynesia, home to its capital city, Papeete.
+Tahiti is French Polynesia’s largest and most populated island, home to its capital, Papeete.

 Where is Tahiti

 Tahiti is located in the heart of the Polynesian Triangle, an imaginary triangle running from Hawaii in the north to New Zealand in the west and Easter Island in the east.
-Polynesia is an immense region in the Pacific Ocean, dotted by roughly 1,000 islands and atolls.
+Polynesia is an immense Pacific Ocean region dotted by roughly 1,000 islands and atolls.
 Tahiti is the largest island in French Polynesia and the gateway for international travelers to the French territory.
-Flight time to Tahiti from the west coast of the United States is about eight hours and from New Zealand about 5.5 hours.
+Flight time to Tahiti from the west coast of the United States is about eight hours, and from New Zealand, it is about 5.5 hours.

 Polynesian-Triangle